mesoform/documentation/CONTRIBUTING.md

 ## Contributing
 * use 2 character indents where the language standards don't dictate anything
-* Follow conventions for the given language you're righting in.
+* Follow conventions for the given language you're writing in.
 For example, PEP for python, which mean (but not limited to):
   * 4 space indents (IDEs can usually be configured to make tabs use spaces)
   * global variables and constants in all capitals
   * global variables and constants declared at the beginning of the file wherever possible